awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 JSON property: `concurrency_scaling`

 **Concurrency**
-The number of queries that can run concurrently in a queue\.
+The number of queries that can run concurrently in a manual WLM queue\.
 This property only applies to manual WLM\.
-If concurrency scaling is enabled, eligible queries go to a scaling cluster when a queue reaches the concurrency level\.
+If concurrency scaling is enabled, eligible queries go to a scaling cluster when a queue reaches the concurrency level \(query slots\)\.
 If concurrency scaling isn't enabled, queries wait in the queue until a slot becomes available\.
 The range is between 1 and 50\.
 JSON property: `query_concurrency`

 **User Groups**